dandi/handbook/docs/30_data_standards.md

 ### Brain Imaging Data Format (BIDS)
 [BIDS](https://bids.neuroimaging.io/) is a way to organize and describe neuroimaging and behavioral data.
-See their [Getting Started page](https://bids.neuroimaging.io/getting_started.html) for instructions for how to convert your neuroimaging data to BIDS.
+See the [Getting Started page](https://bids.neuroimaging.io/getting_started.html) for instructions for how to convert your neuroimaging data to BIDS.